jim-at-jibba/telecharger/README.md

 - [ ] Figure out how to stream output from download to viewport
 - [ ] Add more options to form
+- [ ] Figure out better way to do focus state, rather than duplicating views

 ## Author